 - If full payment is not received by the end of the third month, your coverage will be terminated retroactively to the end of the first month of the grace period, and CHP will not pay any suspended claims.
 We will deny payment.

 - You will be responsible for full payment of these denied claims.
 Any claims that CHP did pay will be re-opened and denied.
-We will ask the providers to pay us back what we paid and bill you instead.
+We will ask the doctors or providers to pay us back what we paid and bill you instead.

 What is an EOB?

 EOB stands for "Explanation of Benefits."
 This is NOT a bill.
 The EOB is issued monthly in the CHP Member Portal, or you can request a copy by mail by calling the CHP Member Service Department at (850) 383-3311.
 Your monthly EOB includes information regarding all claims that CHP processed on your behalf during the previous month, regardless of the date the service was performed.
-It shows charges, CHP's payments and any amounts that you should pay to the provider along with how your claims have been applied to your year to date deductible and maximum out of pocket limits.
+It shows charges, CHP's payments and any amounts that you should pay to the doctor/provider along with how your claims have been applied to your year to date deductible and maximum out of pocket limits.
 CHP does not know whether or not you have paid your part of each claim to the provider.
 On the EOB, we are just telling you what you should have paid.
-If you paid the provider more than what is shown on your EOB, then the contracted provider must pay you back the difference.
-Providers receive the same payment information that appears on your EOB when we send them their payment, so they should be able to quickly refund your money if you paid them more than you should have.
+If you paid the doctor/provider more than what is shown on your EOB, then the contracted doctor/provider must pay you back the difference. doctors or providers receive the same payment information that appears on your EOB when we send them their payment, so they should be able to quickly refund your money if you paid them more than you should have.
 If you have not paid them what you owe, you will probably receive a bill from the provider.
-You should always pay the provider directly for any deductible, coinsurance or copayments that you owe.
+You should always pay the doctor/provider directly for any deductible, coinsurance or copayments that you owe.

 If CHP has denied payment on a claim, the EOB will show that also.
-If we deny a claim and you are responsible for paying the provider for a service, we will send you a separate letter that fully explains why we denied the claim and how you can appeal our decision.
+If we deny a claim and you are responsible for paying the doctor/provider for a service, we will send you a separate letter that fully explains why we denied the claim and how you can appeal our decision.

-You should carefully review your EOB each month to make sure that any claims listed accurately reflect providers and services you have received under your CHP benefit plan.
-Please note that even if your plan allows you to obtain care from out-of-network providers through prior authorization, the services you receive still must be considered “medically necessary covered services” per your plans’ benefits.
+You should carefully review your EOB each month to make sure that any claims listed accurately reflect doctors or providers and services you have received under your CHP benefit plan.
+Please note that even if your plan allows you to obtain care from out-of-network doctors and providers through prior authorization, the services you receive still must be considered “medically necessary covered services” per your plans’ benefits.
 Otherwise, they will not be paid by CHP and you will be responsible for full payment of the services received.
-If you have a question about your EOB, or if you have trouble getting a refund from a provider that owes you money, you should call the CHP Customer Service number on the EOB for help and answers.
+If you have a question about your EOB, or if you have trouble getting a refund from a doctor/provider that owes you money, you should call the CHP Customer Service number on the EOB for help and answers.

 What does Coordination of Benefits (COB) mean?